airicbear/iu_lyrics/README.md

 > Artist names are for identification purposes only.
 Applicable fees are paid for all ringtone downloads through a license from the appropriate music publishers.
 > The developer is a curator and aggregator providing easy access to publicly available content.
 > Lyrics displayed by the fan app are property of their respective owners and may only be used for educational purposes.

+### Content quality

+I do not know Korean and therefore cannot verify the quality of the lyrics and/or translations of the lyrics.
+If you find that some lyrics are wrong, please [submit an issue](https://github.com/airicbear/iu-lyrics/issues) specifying which lyrics are wrong and your sources for the correct lyrics.